Hurricane & Disaster Preparedness

 Evacuation route map.
 There is more than one route to get out of the city.
 Go over these routes with family members and friends.
 This will increase your odds of getting out of the city during a disaster, also establish a meeting point of separation.
 Consult this web site for current exit and contraflow routes: Louisiana Citizen Awareness & Disaster Evacuation Guide.

 For more in-depth hurricane and disaster planning assistance, the Governor’s Office of Homeland Security and Emergency Preparedness developed Louisiana Emergency Preparedness Guides.
+You can also text NOLAREADY to 77295 to get the latest information on hurricane season schedule changes, weather-related transit service suspensions, and city-wide alerts.

 No matter how prepared you may try to be, unplanned events can occur that take you by surprise.
 If you or a loved one is injured in a car or bus accident during an evacuation, a Louisiana personal injury law firm can help.
-Contact us as soon as possible online or also calling us directly.
-We will fight to get you the medical care and restitution you deserve.

 The information on this blog is for general information purposes only.
 Nothing herein should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.